 Mandatory Travel Insurance:

 As a requirement of participation on this tour operator's programs, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
 The minimum coverage requirement is $100,000 for the tour operator's programs.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.

 Shipboard accommodation; onboard lectures and access to public areas; shore excursions as described; services of expedition team; pre- and post-cruise transfers; all meals onboard the ship.
+Rubber boots may be available on request.
 Subject to change without notice.

 Airfare to and from your home to the port of departure and port of arrival; private charter flight; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees; fuel surcharge may apply.